missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-in-video-chat-apps.md

 **What if the presenter were DHH?** The presenter cannot sign, since their camera is disabled.
 If there is an interpreter for a hearing audience, the interpreter would need to physically be with the presenter.
 The presenter may be able to communicate to their audience via text chat, but that means the presenter will have to go back and forth between their shared screen and the text chat.

-**What if the audience were DHH?** The audience would not be able to watch the presenter for lip reading or signing, since the presenter's camera has been disabled.
-If everyone's cameras have been disabled, including an interpreter's, they would not be able see them for lip reading or signing, either.
+**What if the audience were DHH?** The audience would not be able to lip-read or see the presenter signing, since the presenter's camera has been disabled.
+If everyone's cameras have been disabled, including an interpreter's, they would not be able to lip-read or see them signing either.
 If the presenter is speaking, captions may be helpful.